bonfire-networks/website-blog/code_of_conduct.md

 There are four practical components to the technique.
 Remember that _It is a practice_.
 Most of us are not trained to think in these ways.
 Each component requires practice.
 It is really useful to know and understand the philosophy behind each one.

 If you're not familiar with it, you can start with this [introduction to NVC](http://www.artofwellbeing.com/2017/11/24/nonviolent-communication/).
-You can go futher with this article about [NVC in the context of code reviews](https://dev.to/dkassen/nonviolent-communication-in-code-reviews-3jh2).
+You can go further with this article about [NVC in the context of code reviews](https://dev.to/dkassen/nonviolent-communication-in-code-reviews-3jh2).

 Please note: NVC IS NOT A PANACEA.
 There are times in life when you would not have time to use it and it would not be appropriate.